Made in Heaven (2019 film)

 Made in Heaven is a 2019 Nigerian romantic drama film directed by Toka McBaror and produced by Darlington Abuda.
-It features Nollywood's Richard Mofe Damijo, Jide Kosoko, and Nancy Isime, Ayo Makun, Toyin Abraham, Blossom Chukwujekwu, Lasisi Elenu, former Big Brother Naija housemate - Kemen, and others.
-The film shows its central characters seeking spiritual help in their daily lives.
+It features Richard Mofe-Damijo, Jide Kosoko, Nancy Isime, Ayo Makun, Toyin Abraham, Blossom Chukwujekwu, Lasisi Elenu, former Big Brother Naija housemate Kemen, among others.
+The film follows its central characters as they seek spiritual help in their daily lives.

 Plot

 After discovering that his girlfriend was cheating on him with a friend, shy Richard leaves her behind in disgust in the club only to meet Angela who had a similar encounter.
 On the same night, they died and on a queue to the Gate of Judgement, Angela was told to return to Earth.
 Richard then sought a way and escaped to fight for Angela's love, although forbidden by the guardian angel who was sent after him alongside demons to ensure he never succeeds in winning her love within seven days, failure of which would result to his soul being condemned.